Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Introduction

 The field of Discrepancy Theory studies the inevitable imbalance that arises under discrete choices.
 In the classical setting, the vertices of a hypergraph have to be colored in red or blue while bounding the difference in the number of red and blue vertices for each hyperedge.
 The maximum difference is called the discrepancy of the coloring and the typical goal is to prove existence of a coloring of some discrepancy, possibly under structural restrictions on the hypergraph.
 One of the cornerstones of this area is the classical result by Spencer~\cite{spencer1985six} which proves that any hypergraph with $n$ vertices and~$m = n$ hyperedges has a coloring of discrepancy~$\OO(\sqrt{n})$.
 Another classical result by Beck and Fiala~\cite{BeckF81} states that any hypergraph where each vertex appears in at most $t$ hyperedges has a coloring of discrepancy~$\OO(t)$.

 Notably, several classical results in discrepancy theory were initially non-constructive.
 This includes Spencer's Theorem~\cite{spencer1985six} as well as Banaszczyk's proof \cite{Banaszczyk98} of a $\OO(\sqrt{\log n})$ bound in the Koml\'os setting\footnote{The Koml\'os conjecture states that given vectors of euclidean norm at most $1$, one can find signs such that their signed sum is at most $\OO(1)$ in every dimension.}, which implies $\OO(\sqrt{t\log n})$ in the Beck-Fiala setting.
-As both remained longstanding open problems, there was a lot of attention to make the results constructive~\cite{Bansal10,LovettM15,Rothvoss17,DadushGLN19,BansalDGL19}.
-Remarkably, there is still progress on longstanding conjectures, with Bansal and Jiang~\cite{BansalJ25} very recently proving $\tilde \OO(\log^{1/4} n)$ for the Koml{\'{o}}s setting and~$\tilde \OO(\sqrt{t} + \sqrt{\log n})$ in the Beck-Fiala\footnote{The well known Beck-Fiala conjecture states that a discrepancy of $\OO(\sqrt{t})$ is possible.} setting.\footnote{Here, $\tilde \OO(\cdot)$ hides $\log\log n$ factors.}
+As both remained longstanding open problems, it took significant effort until efficient algorithms were known~\cite{Bansal10,LovettM15,Rothvoss17,DadushGLN19,BansalDGL19}.
+Remarkably, there is still progress on longstanding conjectures, with Bansal and Jiang~\cite{BansalJ25Improved,BansalJ25} very recently proving $\tilde \OO(\log^{1/4} n)$ for the Koml{\'{o}}s setting and~$\tilde \OO(\sqrt{t} + \sqrt{\log n})$ in the Beck-Fiala\footnote{The well known Beck-Fiala conjecture states that a discrepancy of $\OO(\sqrt{t})$ is possible.} setting.\footnote{Here, $\tilde \OO(\cdot)$ hides $\log\log n$ factors.}

 Beyond the classical results, various extensions of the notion of discrepancy have been studied.
 Due to the close connection of rounding linear programming relaxations, techniques developed in this field have proven useful in, for example, approximation algorithms~\cite{BansalRS22, HobergR17, RohwedderS25}.
 Recently, concepts and techniques from discrepancy have been studied in the context of fair allocation~\cite{ManurangsiS22,CaragiannisLS25,HollenderMMS26,DupreTF25}, with the following motivation: consider the task of distributing~$n$ items among $k$ agents.
 Suppose we have $m$ valuation functions $f_1,\dotsc,f_m : 2^n \rightarrow \mathbb R$, which each assign a value to every subset of items.
 The different functions may represent incomparable aspects of the items, for example monetary or sentimental value.
 Our goal is to distribute the items among the agents such that each agent receives approximately the same value with respect to each of the functions.
 Formally, we define: \begin{definition} Let $\F = \{f_1, \dotsc , f_m: \set{0,1}^n \rightarrow \R \}$ be a family of functions.
 The discrepancy of a $k$-coloring~$\chi : [n] \rightarrow [k]$ with respect to $\F$ is defined as